meg768/wordl/README.md

 # wordle-statistics
-Statistics for the game of Wordl - not the game
+Statistics for the game of Wordle - not the game